Spanish profanity: Remojar el cochayuyo

-Remojar el cochayuyo (lit.: to soak the cochayuyo)—used in Chile The expression alludes to the cochayuyo algae that is harvested on Chile's coast.
+Remojar el cochayuyo (to soak the cochayuyo) — used in Chile The expression alludes to the cochayuyo algae that is harvested on Chile's coast.
 The algae is preserved by sun-drying.
 To be used for cooking, it then needs to be softened by soaking in water.

 Coger

-"Coger" can be confused with the verb "to take" but in the majority of Latin America is used to talk about taking someone sexually.
+Coger can be confused with the verb "to take" but in the majority of Latin America is used to talk about taking someone sexually.

+Mamada

+Mamada refers to breastfeeding, but if used in vulgar slang, then it can refer to a blowjob.
+The word originates from the term mamar, meaning "to suck".
+Mamada is also an alternative for "fuck" or "hell", when using it as an intensive form of any interrogative (except for "where"): Qué mamada? ("What the fuck?")

+In Mexico, mamada means "bullshit", an intentional, mean, or stupid action and statement, or a practical joke: No digas mamadas. ("Don't talk rubbish.")
+As an adjective, it's also used as the masculine form when describing someone: mamado.
+Both masculine and feminine terms mean "muscular" or "drunk".
+The term for "drunk" also applies to Nicaragua and Spain.

+In Colombia and Venezuela, the adjective can mean "knackered", "tired", "exhausted", "shattered", "up to the brink", "sick", or "fed up".